axelarnetwork/axelar-gmp-sdk-solidity/DESIGN.md

 ## Axelar Service Governance

 Building upon the Interchain Governance Contract, the Service Governance Contract is specifically designed to manage operations that require coordination.
-By incorporating `MultisigBase`, it introduces the functionality to approve, execute, and cancel multisig proposals, in addition to schedule and cancel TimeLock proposals.
+Axelar Service Governance introduces the functionality to approve, execute, and cancel operator proposals, in addition to schedule and cancel TimeLock proposals.
 This is intended to be used as the owner for services such as the Interchain token service contract, allowing Axelar governance to manage it.

 ### Service Governance Operations